Leilehua Lanzilotti: Music

+Lanzilotti’s compositions use various timbres and extended techniques.
+The works focus on sound and the resonance of instruments.
+A review in Cities & Health stated that the score uses collective sonic gestures.

 with eyes the color of time

-with eyes the color of time (2020) for string orchestra was commissioned by the String Orchestra of Brooklyn, and is one of Lanzilotti's most well-known works, as one of two finalists for the 2022 Pulitzer Prize in Music.
+with eyes the color of time (2020) for string orchestra was commissioned by the String Orchestra of Brooklyn, and was a finalist for the 2022 Pulitzer Prize in Music.
 The Pulitzer committee noted that the work "distinctly combines experimental string textures and episodes of melting lyricism."
 Gramophone described the work “painfully eloquent, there is ecstasy in the raspings of ‘silhouette.’”

 with eyes the color of time was inspired by the composer's experience growing up playing in The Contemporary Museum (Spaulding House) in Honolulu where her mother worked when Lanzilotti was a child.
 The artworks referenced in with eyes the color of time include: